Edward Said: Education

 Said's childhood was split between Jerusalem and Cairo: he was enrolled in Jerusalem's St. George's School, a British boys' school run by the local Anglican Diocese, but stopped going to his classes when growing intercommunal violence between Palestinian Arabs and Palestinian Jews made it too dangerous for him to continue attending, prompting his family to leave Jerusalem at the onset of the 1947–1949 Palestine War.
 By the late 1940s, Said was in Cairo, enrolled at the Cairo branch of Victoria College.
 However, he was expelled in 1951 for troublesome behaviour, though his academic performance was high.
-Having relocated to the United States, Said attended Northfield Mount Hermon School in Massachusetts—a socially élite, college-prep boarding school where he struggled with social alienation for a year.
+Having relocated to the United States, Said attended Northfield Mount Hermon School in Massachusetts—a socially elite, college-prep boarding school where he struggled with social alienation for a year.
 Nonetheless, he continued to excel academically and achieved the rank of either first (valedictorian) or second (salutatorian) out of a class of 160 students.